 Additional services offered to club guests include a complimentary shoeshine service per stay, a pressing of 2 articles of clothing, free local phone calls, usage of the corporate boardroom for 2 hours, 2 pm late checkout, and priority hotel restaurant reservation services.
 Club guests using the spa services will also receive complimentary upgrades.
 For those feeling adventurous, club guests can also use the hotel’s “tokyobikes” to cycle around the city.
 The knowledgeable reception team are more than happy to share their local knowledge and suggest routes or places to go to.

-In my 3 nights in the ANA InterContinental Tokyo, the Club lounge was definitely one of the highlights of the hotel.
+In my 3 nights in the ANA InterContinental Tokyo, the Club lounge was definitely one of the hotel’s highlights.
 The warmth and hospitality level I received was superb.
 Coupled with the exquisite dining and attention to detail, I must say that this is definitely one of the best hotel lounges in Tokyo!
 I wholeheartedly recommend the ANA InterContinental Tokyo Club lounge experience to everyone!

 We are huge fans of Intercontinental hotels, having recently reviewed Intercontinental London the O2, InterContinental Amstel Amsterdam and we also love the Club Lounge at the London, Park Lane Intercontinental.